 As an active and founding member of the Pharmaceutical Supply Chain Initiative, we helped build the capacity of suppliers by leading two PIE training sessions in 2019.
 As an active and founding member of the AMR Alliance, we contributed to the peer-reviewed publication of a new methodology to determine safe levels of antibiotics in the environment, which protects against formation of antibiotic resistance.
 The safe levels we contributed for this publication are for Johnson & Johnson’s antibiotics.
 As a group, the AMR Alliance Manufacturing Work Group achieved their original four goals aimed at assessing risk, developing an assessment framework, advancing science, and reporting transparently a year early.
 For additional information on our work on antimicrobial resistance see the section on Overcoming Antimicrobial Resistance.

-We comply with applicable EPR regulations in different countries, and invest in many initiatives for better management of our products at end of life.
+Medical Devices: We comply with applicable Extended Producer Responsibility regulations in different countries and invest in many initiatives for better management of our products at end of life.
 We support voluntary take-back programs, and we work with our customers to evaluate opportunities to increase the number and quantity of products that can be recycled and reprocessed.
 For example, the Johnson & Johnson Medical Devices Companies work with health facilities to collect medical devices that otherwise would be immediately bound for landfills or incineration, and reprocess those devices so that they can be reused by healthcare professionals.